UK climate averages for 1981-2010

 - Differences in the averages can help provide an indication of the ways in which the UK's climate has changed over recent decades.

-- From July 2012, the Monthly, seasonal and annual climate summaries for the UK will report the anomaly value (the difference from or percentage of average) using the 1981-2010 period.
+- From July 2012, the Climate summaries for the UK will report the anomaly value (the difference from or percentage of average) using the 1981-2010 period.
 In the summaries from January 2011 onward, the 1971-2000 anomalies are gradually being replaced with the new period 1981-2010.

 - The change in averaging period will alter the anomaly value reported for the particular month, season or year.
 For example, the UK mean temperature for July 2012 was 14.1 °C. This is 0.8 °C below the 1971-2000 July long-term average, but 1.0 °C below the July 1981-2010 long-term average.